-Some updates on what NuNaturals has been doing to help create a more sustainable and regenerative plant.
+Some updates on what NuNaturals has been doing to help create a more sustainable and regenerative HQ.

 Being surrounded by the forest, mountains, and ocean here in Eugene, Oregon has certainly influenced our love for this wonderful planet.
-We have always tried to do our part for sustainability, from being mindful about recycling at our headquarters to repurposing used one-sided pieces of paper to make notepads on the other side.
+We have always tried to do our part for sustainability, from being mindful about recycling at our headquarters to repurposing pieces of paper as notepads.
 We use compostable vegetable starch packing "peanuts" and reuse our cardboard boxes whenever possible.
-We recently switched from fluorescent lighting to energy efficient LEDs throughout our entire facility.
+We recently switched from fluorescent lighting to energy-efficient LEDs throughout our entire facility.
 We are also excited to announce two major accomplishments so far this year.

 First: We partnered with our local utility provider, EWEB, to switch to 100% Greenpower.
 Greenpower is a voluntary program that allows customers to support clean, sustainable energy and encourage renewable projects in our local community.
 Greenpower allows us to help protect the environment, support local solar energy projects, invest in our local economy, and support projects that advance renewable energy.
 We are proud to be a part of this program and help fund the great project it supports!